 Are you a High School Student looking to serve your community?
-The Butler County Board of Elections is seeking responsible students to work as Poll Workers for the November 6, 2012 Presidential Election.
+The Butler County Board of Elections is seeking responsible students to work as Poll Workers.

 The 17 year-old Senior Poll Workers have been a wonderful part of Butler County Elections.
 Being a Poll Worker includes hard work, many hours, and the ability to work well with the public as well as with the other Poll Workers who are often Senior Citizens.

 Being a Poll Worker provides a hands-on exprience of our democracy in action an an opportunity to earn a little money.
 We hope that by participating in the voting process, our young adults will understand the importance of exercising their voting rights and responsibilities.